javiergayala/RAX-API-Challenge/README.md

 	  -dc {DFW,ORD,LON}
 	  -v                    Show debug info, such as HTTP responses -V, --version         show program's version number and exit
+## Challenge 11 _(challenge11.py)_ ##
+#### Cloud Networks, Cloud Servers, Cloud LB, ####
+#### Cloud DNS, Cloud Block Storage ####

+__Goal:__ Write an application that will:
+- Create an SSL terminated load balancer (Create self-signed certificate.)
+- Create a DNS record that should be pointed to the load balancer.
+- Create Three servers as nodes behind the LB.
+- Each server should have a CBS volume attached to it.
+(Size and type are irrelevant.)
+- All three servers should have a private Cloud Network shared between them.
+- Login information to all three servers returned in a readable format as the result of the script, including connection information.

+	usage: challenge11.py [-h] [-c CONFIGFILE] [-sn SVRBASENAME] [-crt CRTFILE] [-key KEYFILE] [-dc {DFW,ORD,LON}] [-v] [-V]
+	                      FQDN domain imgID flvrID

+	Write an application that when passed the arguments FQDN, image, and flavor it creates a server of the specified image and flavor with the same name as the fqdn, and creates a DNS entry for the fqdn pointing to the server's public IP

+	positional arguments:
+	  FQDN                  FQDN of the LB to be created. domain                Domain name containing the LB.
+	  imgID                 ID of the Image to use when building the server. flvrID                ID of the Flavor to use when building the server.

+	optional arguments:
+	  -h, --help            show this help message and exit -c CONFIGFILE, --config CONFIGFILE
+	                        Location of the config file
+	  -sn SVRBASENAME, --server-name SVRBASENAME
+	                        Base name to use when creating the server hostnames (i.e. 'web-')
+	  -crt CRTFILE, --cert-file CRTFILE
+	                        Location of the file containing the SSL CRT.
+If not defined, the value will default to 'challenge11.crt'.
+	  -key KEYFILE, --key-file KEYFILE
+	                        Location of the file containing the SSL KEY.
+If not defined, the value will default to 'challenge11.key'.
+	  -dc {DFW,ORD,LON}
+	  -v                    Show debug info, such as HTTP responses -V, --version         show program's version number and exit
 ## Requirements ##

 - Rackspace Cloud Account
 - Python 2.7 or higher
 - pyrax Python Module
 - A pinch of swagger

+## Miscellaneous ##

+- When using a script that requires an Image ID, I used '__acf05b3c-5403-4cf0-900c-9b12b0db0644__' in my testing.
+This is the Image ID for '_CentOS 5.8_'
+- When using a script that requires a Flavor ID, I used '__2__' in my testing.
+This is the Flavor ID for a 512MB cloud server.

 ## Status ##